Steynzville/Blogsite/content/articles/fire-pit-tables-centerpiece.md

 - Never leave a burning fire pit unattended
 - Professional installation recommended for gas lines

-## Common Mistakes to Avoid

-- Oversizing for your patio
-- Underestimating wind exposure
-- Using wood-burning in restricted zones
-- Ignoring clearance spacing
-- Choosing cool white fire glass (warm amber or neutral tones complement flame better)

-## Light + Fire: Layering Outdoor Illumination
+## Layering Fire Pit Tables with Lighting

 A fire pit table is rarely the only light source in a well-designed outdoor space.
 Designers approach outdoor spaces like interior lighting: a focal point, task illumination where needed, accent lighting for depth.

 The flame provides warm ambient light.
 Path lighting guides movement.
 LED strips under seating define edges.
 Uplights on trees extend the garden beyond the patio.

-*For a complete guide to lighting layering, see [LED Strip Lighting for Outdoors](/article/led-strip-lighting-outdoor-guide), [Copper Lanterns That Age With Grace](/article/copper-lanterns-age-with-grace), and [Upward Lighting](/article/upward-lighting-architectural-grazing).*
+*For a complete guide to lighting layering, see our articles on [LED Strip Integration for Modern Decks](/article/led-strip-integration-modern-deck), [Copper Lanterns That Age With Grace](/article/copper-lanterns-age-with-grace), and [Upward Lighting: The Art of Architectural Grazing](/article/upward-lighting-architectural-grazing).*

 ## Seasonal Maintenance